 You may think you’re a great multi-tasker, but did you know that humans are only consciously able to attend to one task at a time?
 It’s not possible to pay full attention to driving while completing another task – like texting, changing the radio or eating.

 Even if it only takes you two seconds to look at your device, you’ve already doubled your risk of a collision.
 At 100 km/h, you’ll travel 52 meters in two seconds – nearly the length of a hockey rink – over which the road conditions can drastically change.

-Along with substantial fines and demerit points, some provinces are discussing the introduction of license suspensions for using hand-held electronic devices while driving.
+Along with substantial fines and demerit points, distracted driving penalties can include licence suspension and even vehicle seizure.
 From both a safety and financial perspective, distracted driving is a bad idea, so stay focused on the road.